Explore the Natchez Trace: Mississippi | Alabama | Tennessee.

 Little Mountain Overlook at Jeff Busby – This is one of the highest points in Mississippi along the Parkway.
 While the Jeff Busby campground itself is closed, you can still enjoy the picnic area and the stunning overlook, of course.

 Bynum Mounds – This period burial mound site is located at milepost 232.4.
 The archeological site consisted of six mounds, five of which were excavated in the 1940’s.
 Two of the largest have been restored, and you can see them today.
 The interpretive exhibits tell the story of early residents of the Natchez Trace.

-Chickasaw Village Site – This archeological site is at milepost 261.8 and reflects the village that once lived here.
+Chickasaw Village Site – This archeological site is at milepost 261.8 and reflects the village that stood here.
 See the outlines of Chickasaw homes and walk a short nature trail and learn about the area.
 If you’re interested in a longer walk, the Natchez Trace National Scenic Trail is available.

 Tupelo to North Alabama:

-The Natchez Trace Visitor Center – Visit Tupelo at milepost 266 to learn all about the Parkway!
+Natchez Trace Parkway Visitor Center – Visit Tupelo at milepost 266 to learn all about the Parkway!
 You can find a twelve-minute orientation film, interpretive displays about the cultural and natural history of the Trace and even a bookstore.
 This is the place where you can get your passport stamps for the Parkway, Natchez Trace National Scenic Trail, Tupelo National Battlefield, and Brices Cross Roads National Battlefield.

 The Old Trace – Find 13 Confederate grave sites at the Old Trace at milepost 269.14.
 The grave sites of these 13 unknown soldiers is an interesting places to stop.

 Pharr Mounds – Visit milepost 286.7 to see eight mounds between two – 18 feet high!
 Over 2,000 years ago, Pharr Mounds was a trading hub and very active during its time.
 Learn about the interesting mound building process and village life in this area.